khalil1988/alx-system_engineering-devops/0x00-shell_basics/README.md

-hwo to define the current path
+this is to for first shell_basics task